mrrfv/overengineered-wake-on-wan/README.md

 - a Raspberry Pi (a Zero works just fine, and is even preferred for its extremely low power consumption)
 - a PC with Wake on LAN enabled, and the MAC address of its Ethernet interface
+- Tailscale or ZeroTier installed on both the Pi and target machine to improve security and ensure better stability

-### Installation of the companion webapp on the computer you want to monitor
+### Installation of the target server on the computer you want to monitor

 1. Install Node.js and npm.
-2. Clone this repository in a place where you won't accidentally delete it and navigate to `./companion`.
+2. Clone this repository to a place where you won't accidentally delete it and navigate to `./target_server`.
 3. Copy `example.env` to `.env`.
 4. Edit `.env` to match your system: change the value of `COMPANION_SECRET` to a secure password and remember it - the Pi needs this password.
 5. Install pm2, a process manager for Node.js: `npm install --global pm2`